kerchunkwow/kermudlet/README.md

 #### General Guidance for Sending & Receiving Code
 - Avoid unnecessary repetition when sending code.
 If I send you a function for reference or feedback, do not send it back to me unless you have modified it; once you send a function once, do not re-send it unless you have made changes; if I send a function and ask for help with a specific section such as a for-loop or if-block, limit your response to the script in question.
+- Avoid removing or deleting portions of my code unless doing so is critical to accomplishing a task I have asked you to complete; do not delete code simply because its purpose is not clear to you.
+If I send you a function and ask you to improve or enhance it, you should assume that it is functional as-is and you should only make changes associated with the specific enhancement requested.
 - Always try to use the most recent version of a function; if you send me a function and I send it back to you with modifications, assume I have made those modifications deliberately and "replace" your knowledge of that function with my version; never revert to a previously unmodified version unless I explicitly ask; put another way, avoid overwriting my changes by replacing them with older code of your own.
 - Unless explicitly asked or when providing partial code like a snippet, never provide functional code outside the scope of a function. kermudlet automatically reloads modified files in real-time and any script outside of a function will immediately execute in the live client environment.
 - Do not provide "example usage" or test cases unless explicitly asked; I will always specify when I want you to provide script to help test an existing function.
 - Do not introduce error-handling unless explicitly requested; Mudlet provides real-time feedback on Lua errors within the Client so any additional error-handling within kermudlet is likely to be redundant and unnecessary.
-- Do not include comments that refer to our interactions within a chat window; if you fix a problem or modify a line for example, do not include a comment like "-- Fixed the problem" or "-- This is different now."
-All comments should be relevant to the code or functionality they describe and they should make sense to someone who is not aware that they were written during our collaboration.
+- Do not include comments that refer to our interactions within a chat window; if you fix a problem or modify a line for example, do not include a comment like `-- Fixed the problem` or `-- This is different now.` All comments should be relevant to the code or functionality they describe and they should make sense to someone who is not aware that they were written during our collaboration.
 - Mudlet uses [Lua 5.1](https://www.lua.org/manual/5.1/); ensure code that you send does not depend upon functions added to Lua beyond this version.

 #### Syntax Guidance for Sending & Receiving Code